Ventnor: Governance

-Ventnor is within the Isle of Wight parliamentary constituency, with local services provided by the unitary Isle of Wight Council.
+Ventnor is within the Isle of Wight East parliamentary constituency, with local services provided by the unitary Isle of Wight Council.
 Ventnor comprises part of two of the council's thirty nine wards, with Wroxall, Lowtherville and Bonchurch taking in the very eastern side of the town, as well as Bonchurch and Upper Ventnor, and Ventnor and St Lawrence covering the town centre and western part of the town, including the Esplanade, as well as St Lawrence.
 Prior to 1974, the town had its own Urban District Council (formed in 1894), merged into South Wight District Council during that year, as a second tier beneath the Isle of Wight County Council.
 The district council was abolished in 1995 when the unitary authority for the island was created.
 Since 1994, a conservation area has covered much of the central area of the town.

 Ventnor has a town council that manages various local services, including the park, four car parks, public toilets, and allotments.
 The Council is responsible for local byelaws, and is consulted by the Isle of Wight Council on matters such as planning and transport.
 The Town Council has eleven councillors covering four wards, with Ventnor West having six of the councillors, plus separate wards for Bonchurch & Ventnor East, Lowtherville, and St Lawrence.
 Its coat of arms, displayed on welcome signs by roads into the town, shows Hygeia, the ancient Greek goddess of health, adopted in 1890 to reference its importance as a health resort, surrounded by wild roses referencing the garden isle.

 The 'Our Place' project in 2014, led by the Town Council working with residents and local public and private sector providers, identified the priorities for the town as being improved health and wellbeing, a renewed and refreshed economy, and enhanced community capacity.
 The Council's Strategy Plan, developed in 2016 against the background of reduced funding from Isle of Wight Council for local services and the transfer of new responsibilities to the Town Council, focuses on the need for community inclusiveness, co-operation, influence and sustainability, in order to build the capacity to respond effectively to economic and social challenges.